agileactors/agile-actors-spring-boot-knack-authenticator/README.md

-# Knack Authenticator for Spring Bott
+# Knack Authenticator for Spring Boot

 This is a library that extends Spring Boot functionality and introduces an Authenticator that integrates with Knack API.